noritada/grib-rs/README.md

 * Rust library `grib`
   * Read and basic format checks
   * Supports of some code tables
-* CLI application `rsgrib` built on the top of the Rust library
+* CLI application `gribber` built on the top of the Rust library
   * Display of some information of GRIB2 files
+  * Data export as flat binary files

 ## Planned features

-* Data export as flat binary files
 * WebAssembly application
 * Efficient read from cloud sources such as S3
 * More supports of code tables and templates